openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * imsmanifest (Row Post-Script import only) - XmlScriptType (read-only).
 The imsmanifest of SCORM and IMS package attachments.
 Its value is None if neither an IMS nor a SCORM package attachment is specified in the CSV row.

 * institutionUrl (All scripts) - String (read-only).
-Returns the EQUELLA institution URL.
+Returns the openEQUELLA institution URL.

 * itemId (Row Pre-Script export only, Row Post-Script) -  String (read-only).
 Item UUID of the current item being imported or exported.